nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 55–59    |Violence solves everything.                             |Increase this character's Weapon Skill or Ballistic Skill characteristic by 3.
 Reduce his Agility or Intelligence characteristic by 3.
 60–63    |Ignorance is a wisdom of its own.                       |Reduce this character's Perception characteristic by 3.
 The first time he would gain 1 or more Insanity points each session, he reduces that amount by 1 (to a minimum of 0) instead.
 64–67    |Only the insane have strength enough to prosper.        |Increase this character's Willpower characteristic by 3.
 The first time he would gain 1 or more Insanity points each session, he gains that amount plus 1 instead.
-68–71    |A suspicious mind is a healthy mind.                    |Increase this character’s Perception characteristic by 2.
+68–71    |A suspicious mind is a healthy mind.                    |Increase this character's Perception characteristic by 2.
 Additionally, he may re-roll Awareness tests to avoid being Surprised.
 72–75    |Suffering is an unrelenting instructor.                 |Reduce this character's Toughness characteristic by 3.
 The first time that this character suffers any damage each session, he gains a +20 bonus to the next test he makes before the end of his next turn.
 76–79    |The only true fear is dying without your duty done.     |This character gains the Resistance (Cold, Heat, or Fear) talent.
 If he already possesses this talent, increase his Toughness characteristic by 2 instead.
 80–83    |Only in death does duty end.                            |The first time this character would suffer Fatigue each session, he suffers that amount of Fatigue minus 1 (to a minimum of 0) instead.